Chart Color Schemes

 Mount Isa Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 12.7%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding them, including advanced diplomas (8.0%) and certificates (35.8%).
-Educational participation is high, with 33.3% currently enrolled in formal education: 15.4% in primary, 8.2% in secondary, and 2.9% in tertiary education.
+The area has lower university qualification rates at 16.2%, significantly below the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 12.7%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.3%).
+Trade and technical skills are prominent, with 43.8% of residents aged 15+ holding vocational credentials – advanced diplomas (8.0%) and certificates (35.8%).

-Educational participation is notably high, with 33.3% of residents currently enrolled in formal education.
+Educational participation is high, with 33.3% of residents currently enrolled in formal education.
 This includes 15.4% in primary education, 8.2% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education